Culture at PWBM

 - Interesting work: We will provide opportunities for you to work on areas of interest to you within the span of PWBM’s mission in public policy.
 We want you to be excited about what you are working on.
 We will support you in exploring new topics, techniques, and technologies.

 - Flexibility: We want you to be productive.
-Within the scope of working with others on a team, we do not follow a strict work-time policy but operate within the flexibility allowed by the University.
+Within the scope of working with others on a team and completing the requirements of the job, we operate within the flexibility allowed by the University.

 - Openness: We are responsible to be open to you about PWBM’s future plans, major deliverables, long-term vision and our finances.
 If you ever feel in the dark, just ask.
 You should always be “in the know.”